nikarh/reaper-remote-bandui/README.md

 ### Building

-Clone the project, install the dependencies and build it with an npm command.
+Clone the project, install the dependencies, and build it with an npm command.

 ```
 git clone https://github.com/nikarh/reaper-remote-bandui.git
 npm i
-npm run dist
+npm run build
 ```

 The built HTML file will be in `./dist/index.html`.